SI669-internal/hw4-lm2k-starter/README.md

 ## Notes
 * Be sure to show that checkboxes can be checked and unchecked.
+* You will need to read documentation on the React Native Elements CheckBox to see how it works.
+* You may need to make changes to both the HomeScreen and DataModel.
 * Show that none of the other CRUD operations have been impacted by your changes.
 * We will look at your code to make sure changes to checkboxes result in changes to the data model.